Totonyus/ydl_api_ng/readme.md

 - A huge portion of the codebase has been rewritten
 - A new system of parameter file
-- More powerful : you can now add any youtube-dlp option to ehance your downloads
+- More powerful : you can now add any youtube-dlp option to enhance your downloads
-- Better maintenability : no need new devs on this application if youtube-dlp adds new options
+- Better maintainability : no need new devs on this application if youtube-dlp adds new options
 - Suitable for advanced youtube-dlp users
 - Not complicated for basic users
 - New features are planned